 Congratulations!
 Now you know how to combat, prevent and protect your WordPress site from comment spam.

-Disclaimer: This site is not associated with WordPress, Automattic, or any of the WordPress-related products promoted on this site.
-We may receive affiliate commissions or financial benefits from purchases of any products and/or services advertised on this site.
-All images and descriptions sourced from product websites are the copyright of their respective owners and comply with all license terms and agreements of use.
+Disclaimer: This site has no association with WordPress, Automattic, or any of the WordPress-related products discussed on this site.
+We may receive financial benefits or affiliate commissions from the purchase of any third-party services and products advertised, reviewed or linked to this website.
+All images are the copyright of their respective owners and have been used only for illustrative or training purposes.

-Did you find this article useful?
-If so, please take a moment to use the links below and share this article with others.
+Did you enjoy this article?
+If so, please use the social buttons below and share this page with anyone thinking of starting or growing a business online.